BeyondScheme/BeyondScheme.github.io/_posts/2016-05-13-six-steps-to-detect-session-issues.md

 * Tests should be run in the loop for some amount of time - users spend some time on your website.
 * Run the test via automation server, e.g. [Jenkins](https://jenkins.io/) - setup
-the job to be ran multiple times a day.
+the job to be run multiple times a day.

 The listing below represents the configuration for my test: